Certified critic on Rotten Tomatoes. Member of the Houston Film Critics Society. Also writes for Bounding Into Comics and GeeksHaveGame.

 A plan is put together to gather the remaining Avengers and take one last shot at Thanos (Josh Brolin).
 Some Avengers have never stopped trying to pick up the pieces while searching for a way to make everything whole again while others have moved on and started the family they’ve always wanted or have become a version of themselves that is better than they ever could have imagined.
 The goal is to reclaim what they lost without losing what they’ve gained since the snap.
 The plan is outrageous from the start, but sometimes the most insane ideas are just crazy enough to work.

 Don’t go into Endgame expecting another Infinity War.
 There’s more of a strategy to Endgame.
 This is about preparation; rallying the troops and making sure everything is just right before storming off into battle.
-That’s not to say Endgame doesn’t have epic battle sequences because it absolutely does, but in a way the strategic aspects of Avengers: Endgame make the film feel like chess while Avengers: Infinity War had defensive maneuvers not unlike the game of Risk.
-Endgame is extremely dialogue driven, so there’s a lot of discussing how they plan to do things before they actually do them.
+That’s not to say Endgame doesn’t have epic battle sequences because it absolutely does but in a way the strategic aspects of Avengers: Endgame makes the film feel like chess while Avengers: Infinity War had defensive maneuvers, not unlike the game of Risk.
+Endgame is extremely dialogue-driven, so there’s a lot of discussing how they plan to do things before they actually do them.
 Character development is key to Endgame, as well.

 Avengers: Endgame is the culmination of 22 films and 11 years of character development, triumphs and tribulations, and sentimental odysseys of heroes, anti-heroes, and even villains we’ve all grown to love over more than a decade.
 Endgame is the introduction of what lies ahead while also waving goodbye to the familiarity of what to expect with a Marvel superhero film.
 Does this mean the MCU formula will finally change for good moving forward?
 Probably not, but we can hope; if we could just get a few villains that survive longer than one film that would be a decent start.